Italian language: Grammar

 There are numerous contractions of prepositions with subsequent articles.
 There are numerous productive suffixes for diminutive, augmentative, pejorative, attenuating, etc., which are also used to create neologisms.

 There are 27 pronouns, grouped in clitic and tonic pronouns.
-Personal pronouns are separated into three groups: subject, object (which take the place of both direct and indirect objects), and reflexive.
-Second person subject pronouns have both a polite and a familiar form.
-These two different types of address are very important in Italian social distinctions.
+Personal pronouns are separated into three groups: subject, object (which takes the place of both direct and indirect objects), and reflexive.
+Second-person subject pronouns have both a polite and a familiar form.
+These two different types of addresses are very important in Italian social distinctions.
 All object pronouns have two forms: stressed and unstressed (clitics).
-Unstressed object pronouns are much more frequently used, and come before a verb conjugated for subject verb (La vedi.
-'You see her.'), after (in writing, attached to) non-conjugated verbs (vedendola 'seeing her').
-Stressed object pronouns come after the verb, and are used when emphasis is required, for contrast, or to avoid ambiguity (Vedo lui, ma non lei.
-'I see him, but not her').
+Unstressed object pronouns are much more frequently used, and come before a verb conjugated for subject-verb (la vedi: 'you see her'), after (in writing, attached to) non-conjugated verbs (vedendola: 'seeing her').
+Stressed object pronouns come after the verb, and are used when the emphasis is required, for contrast, or to avoid ambiguity (vedo lui, ma non lei: 'I see him, but not her').
 Aside from personal pronouns, Italian also has demonstrative, interrogative, possessive, and relative pronouns.
-There are two types of demonstrative pronouns: relatively near (this) and relatively far (that).
+There are two types of demonstrative pronouns: relatively near (this) and relatively far (that); there exists a third type of demonstrative denoting vicinity only to the listener, but it has fallen out of use.
 Demonstratives in Italian are repeated before each noun, unlike in English.

 There are three regular sets of verbal conjugations, and various verbs are irregularly conjugated.
 Within each of these sets of conjugations, there are four simple (one-word) verbal conjugations by person/number in the indicative mood (present tense; past tense with imperfective aspect, past tense with perfective aspect, and future tense), two simple conjugations in the subjunctive mood (present tense and past tense), one simple conjugation in the conditional mood, and one simple conjugation in the imperative mood.
 Corresponding to each of the simple conjugations, there is a compound conjugation involving a simple conjugation of "to be" or "to have" followed by a past participle.
-"To have" is used to form compound conjugation when the verb is transitive ("Ha detto", "ha fatto": he/she has said, he/she has made/done), while "to be" is used in the case of verbs of motion and some other intransitive verbs ("È andato", "è stato": he has gone, he has been).
-"To be" may be used with transitive verbs, but in such a case it makes the verb passive ("È detto", "è fatto": it is said, it is made/done).
+"To have" is used to form compound conjugation when the verb is transitive (ha detto, ha fatto: 'he/she has said, he/she has made/done'), while "to be" is used in the case of verbs of motion and some other intransitive verbs (è andato, è stato: 'he has gone, he has been').
+"To be" may be used with transitive verbs, but in such a case it makes the verb passive (è detto, è fatto: 'it is said, it is made/done').
 This rule is not absolute, and some exceptions do exist.